leewinn1974/MavG/README.md

 # MavG
  Indicator Project

-So far the main project only has textual indicators.

-Graphical indicator examples and attempts are in the example code folder.

-Kivy and mavlink must be installed
+Kivy, Kivy-Garden, Kivy Speedmeter and Mavlink must be installed

 The indicators can be tested using Mission Planner on windows machines:
  Open a simulator